RaaLabs/TimeSeries/Documentation/_index.md

 and is not meant for hosting general purpose applications.
 In Dolittle terms, that is where we have our core cloud [platform](/platform) and hosting experience and also our [edge](/edge) solutions.

+## Who is this for

+The Dolittle TimeSeries Module provide a consistent development experience in how we see software development, with high focus on our [core principles](/contributing/guidelines/core_principles/) and [development principles](/contributing/guidelines/development_principles/).
+It also follow

 ## Microsoft IoT Edge

 Dolittle TimeSeries modules are a thin layer on top of [Microsoft IoT Edge modules](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-modules).
 It provides an abstraction and simplification of how to work with time series which is somewhat more opinionated with the goal of giving more consistency and be more predictable as a result.

+## Standard data point shapes